mehtaparas/pyspark-example-app/README.md

     * Enter a useful commit message.
 What change did you make?
     * If you set a global git user earlier in the Git set up, you can leave the “Author” field blank.
     * Select commit
-* Select VCS -> Git -> Push in the top bar to push your locally committed changes to your origin repo on GitHub
+* Select VCS -> Git -> Push in the top bar to push your locally committed changes to your origin repo on GitHub.
+    * Make sure destination is origin/\[current branch\]